magland/dandiset_notebooks/templates/notebook_guidelines.md

 REMEMBER: After executing each script, if you created plots, please ask the user to comment on the plots before proceeding.

+You may see other tmp_scripts directories in this repository.
+Do not pay attention to those.
+You should choose the naming of scripts that is appropriate for this Dandiset regardless of what scripts might be named in other places in the repo.

 Then create a jupytext notebook.py in the Dandiset directory.
 Use "# %%" delimiters for the cells.

 Prominently inform the user that the notebook was AI-generated with human supervision and has not been fully verified, and that they should be cautious when interpreting the code or results.